 There are 86 counties in Great Britain: 13 are Welsh, 39 are English and 34 are Scottish.
 Many of these counties have existed for the best part of a thousand years and contrary to a general misunderstanding, have never been abolished.
 It may therefore come as something of a surprise to learn that Caernarfonshire, Middlesex, Banffshire, Westmorland and Cumberland all still exist.
-This confusion has arisen because of the association made between local administrations, generally termed councils and counties.
+Such misunderstandings have arisen because of the association made between local administrations, generally termed councils and counties.
 It is often assumed that a council represents a county and a county is represented by a council but this is not the case.

 In the late nineteenth century, the local administrations, the county councils, were set up for each county.
 With population changes over the following century the government redefined local administrations so that they were no longer based on the real counties.
 However, changing administrative arrangements did not abolish the real counties which have never gone away, a council does not a county make!
 To underline this fact, when the 1972 local government act came into effect, a government official was at pains to explain that